 Dachshunds were developed in Germany to be some of the best badger hunters in the canine kingdom.
 In fact, “dach” means badger and “hund” means dog.
 Their dog job is practically how these dogs got their name!

-The Dachshund’s elongated back and short legs set them apart from other dog breeds.
+The Dachshund’s elongated back and short legs set them apart from other dog.
 Being dolichocephalic, they also have a long face.
 By nature, Dachshunds are bold, courageous and loyal.
 Thus, they believe in being true to their families.

 Because this dog breed does not like to walk much, smaller spaces work well for them.
 And as lap dogs, they don’t drool much, thus saving you the trouble of cleaning up.
 Despite their petite size, they can be good watchdogs, but do love to bark and dig.

 Highlights: Bold, Spirited, Confident